Ghost in the Shell: SAC 2045: Reception

-The first season of the anime received generally negative reviews from critics, garnering a 14% approval rating on review aggregator Rotten Tomatoes.
+The anime received generally negative reviews from critics, with the first season garnering a 13% approval rating on review aggregator Rotten Tomatoes, while the second has a 29% approval rating.

 Max Genecov of Polygon wrote that the series had "none of the visceral aesthetics or mood that made Ghost in the Shell an indelible element of how we think about our interconnected lives."
 Writing for The A.V.
 Club, Toussaint Egan rated the series a C−, calling the action sequences "awful" and opining that "as wonderful as it is to return to this series’ interpretations of Major Kusanagi and company after more than a decade away, you'd be better off dusting off Stand Alone Complex DVDs and give this one a pass."
 Kayla Cobb of Decider wrote "time and time again SAC_2045 ignores the deeper path and chooses instead point and drool."
 Theron Martin of Anime News Network wrote that the series was "easily the weakest entry in the franchise so far, even below Ghost in the Shell 2: Innocence".